-Please join us for “Working in Japan?
-Navigating Japanese Employment” with Hiroshi Mitsuda on Thursday, May 9 at 6:00 p.m. on Zoom.
+Please join us for "UFF DA!: How World War II Started a Japanese Community in Minnesota" with James S. Kanki on Thursday, August 8 at 6:00 p.m. on Zoom.

 Please support JASM to continue with our mission and activities.

 The 2024 Obon Festival will be on Sunday, August 18th at Como Park.
-We will look for volunteers starting in June/July.
+We are now accepting registration for volunteers!
+Mandatory Volunteer Orientation will be held virtually on Wednesday, August 7th at 6 pm.

 Please find information below on the various booths you can volunteer at and make this event successful together!